ansible-lockdown/RHEL7-STIG/README.md

 PLAY RECAP ****************************************************************************************************************
 rhel7test         : ok=369  changed=192  unreachable=0  failed=0  skipped=125  rescued=0  ignored=0
 ```

 Branches
 -------

 **devel** - This is the default branch and the working development branch.
-Community pull requests will pull into this branch<br>
+Community pull requests will pull into this branch
-**main** - This is the release branch<br>
+**main** - This is the release branch
-**reports** - This is a protected branch for our scoring reports, no code should ever go here<br>
+**reports** - This is a protected branch for our scoring reports, no code should ever go here
-**all other branches** - Individual community member branches<br>
+**all other branches** - Individual community member branches

 Community Contribution
 ----------------------

 We encourage you (the community) to contribute to this role.
 Please read the rules below.

 - Your work is done in your own individual branch.
 Make sure to Signed-off and GPG sign all commits you intend to merge.
 - All community Pull Requests are pulled into the devel branch
 - Pull Requests into devel will confirm your commits have a GPG signature, Signed-off, and a functional test before being approved
-- Once your changes are merged and a more detailed review is complete, an authorized member will merge your changes into the main branch for a new release
+- Once your changes are merged and a more detailed review is complete, an authorized member will merge your changes into the main branch for a new release.